OhGreat/evolutionary_algorithms/README.md

 - `-ps` : defines the number of parents.
 Should be an integer value.
 - `-os` : defines the number of offsprings.
 Should be an integer value.
 - `-pd` : defines the problem dimension.
 Will be used to set the individual size.
+- `-mul` : defines the multiplier for the IndividualOneFifth mutation.
+Float value, default is *0.9*.
+- `-pat` : defines the number of unsuccesful generations to wait before resetting sigmas.
 - `-b` : defines the budget.
 Should be an integer value.
 - `-rep` : defines the number of repetitions to average results.
 Should be an integer value.
 - `-v` : defines the verbose (prints) intensity.
 Available options are: *0*, *1*, *2* ,with *2* being the most intense.